vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/ROR GET M VERSION.md

  property | value
 --- | ---
- label | ROR GET M VERSION
+ label | {::nomarkdown}ROR GET M VERSION{:/}
- tag | VERSRV
+ tag | {::nomarkdown}VERSRV{:/}
  routine | [RORUTL11](http://code.osehra.org/dox/Routine_RORUTL11_source.html)
- return value type | SINGLE VALUE description | Used by CCR to return an agreed-upon version number to the GUI application.
-The GUI will analyze the version number and display a message if the client and server are out of sync.
+ return value type | {::nomarkdown}SINGLE VALUE{:/}
+ description | {::nomarkdown}Used by CCR to return an agreed-upon version number to the GUI application.
+The GUI will analyze the version number and display a message if the client and server are out of sync.{:/}

- Generated on January 11th 2017, 7:15:04 am
+ Generated on January 13th 2017, 5:52:13 am